Using protoc Plugins

 If you are supplying the JVM plugin from the same Maven project where it is not

-assembled yet, or the plugin does not specify a Main-Class
+assembled yet, or the plugin does not specify a Main-Class attribute in the

 manifest, then you can specify (or override) the main class via the mainClass